"The Disneyfication of China's Minority Foods"

 My first book, A Landscape of Travel: The Work of Tourism in Rural Ethnic China (University of Washington Press, 2014), utilizes mobility and visuality as analytics for exploring the consequences of tourism development on social relations and individual senses of self in two rural, ethnic minority Chinese villages.
 In addition to my book, I directed and produced a film about tourism in the villages I study, 农家乐 Peasant Family Happiness.
 The film is distributed by Berkeley Media, LLC and has been screened widely at universities and anthropological film festivals.

 Currently, I am engaged in a multi-sited research project on the lived experience of modernity in China's countryside through an ethnographic exploration of locally made amateur and semi-professional documentary videos.
 Vernacular media of this kind are ubiquitous across much of rural ethnic China.
 My research, thus far, has led me to investigate the intersections between media literacy, the politics of participation, and new imaginations of rural modernity and contemporary ethnic subjectivity.
 A portion of this research is published in the volume, Asian Video Cultures (Duke U Press).
 I am also interested in Chinese independent documentary film and film festivals, and I have published on the (now-defunct) Yunnan Multi Culture Visual Festival (Yunfest).

 In the profession, I have served as an elected board member of the Society for Visual Anthropology, a section of the American Anthropological Association.
+From 2016-2018, I was Co-Editor of Visual Anthropology Review, the journal of the Society for Visual Anthropology.
 I co-directed the SVA Film and Media Festival in 2013 and 2014, and served on the festival jury from 2014 to 2016.
 This has been an amazing opportunity to see the innovative range of ethnographic media being produced around the world and to help bring some well-deserved attention to this field of scholarship and inquiry.